adin11/Hypothesis-Testing-Website-data/README.md

 | **Session Duration**   |        *varies* |    *varies* | ℹ️ *(Depends on your dataset; update with actual results.)*        |

 > ✅ **Conclusion**:
 > Among all metrics, **only Click Through Rate shows a statistically significant difference** between the Light and Dark themes (p < 0.05).
-All other metrics show no statistically meaningful difference, implying that observed variations are likely due to random chance rather than the UI theme.
+All other metrics show no statistically meaningful difference, meaning observed variations are likely due to random chance rather than the UI theme.

 ---